Rose Trellis (Fabergé egg)

 The Rose Trellis egg is a jewelled enameled Imperial Fabergé egg made in Saint Petersburg, Russia under the supervision of the jeweler Peter Carl Fabergé in 1907, for Tsar Nicholas II of Russia.
 It was presented by Tsar Nicholas II to his wife, the Empress Alexandra Feodorovna, on Easter (April 22) 1907.
 It is now in the Walters Art Museum in Baltimore, Maryland.

 Design

-The egg was created by Faberge's workmaster, Henrik Wigström (Finnish, 1862–1923) and is crafted of gold, green and pink enamel in various shades, portrait diamonds, rose-cut diamonds and satin lining.
-This egg is enamelled in translucent pale green and latticed with rose-cut diamonds and decorated with opaque light and dark pink enamel roses and emerald green leaves.
+The egg was created by Faberge's workmaster, Henrik Wigström, and is crafted of gold, green and pink enamel in various shades, portrait diamonds, rose-cut diamonds and satin lining.
+The egg is enamelled in translucent pale green and latticed with rose-cut diamonds.
+It is decorated with enamel roses of opaque light and dark pink colour and emerald green leaves.
 A portrait diamond is set at either end of this egg, the one at the base covering the date "1907".
-Unfortunately the monogram has now disappeared.
-The egg contained as a surprise a diamond necklace and an ivory miniature portrait of the tsarevich framed in diamonds which is now lost.
-Only an impression on the satin lining now remains.
+The monogram was lost.
 The egg is approximately 7.7 cm in height.

+The egg opened to reveal a diamond necklace and an ivory miniature portrait of the tsarevich framed in diamonds which was lost, leaving an impression on the satin lining.